 |1991||Introduction of re-employment system for employees up to 63.|

 |2006||System introduced at Daikin Group companies in Japan.|

+We also held training for Japanese employees slated to work at overseas bases.
 The goal of this training is to help the appointees adapt as smoothly as possible to their new country by boosting their knowledge of things like its current affairs, people's thinking and values, and the main considerations when doing business there, as well as by deepening their understanding of Our Group Philosophy, which is the unifying force for all group employees.
-Some of the appointees will take language training if necessary.
+In fiscal 2019, 88 employees took this training.

 Find out more in your region.